POLK SOIL AND WATER CONSERVATION DISTRICT

 Learn More

-The "A" and "t" Listed Weeds
+The "A" Listed Weeds

 A Listed weeds are weeds of known economic importance which occur in the state in small enough infestations to make eradication or containment possible; or is not known to occur, but its presence in neighboring states make future occurrence in Oregon seem imminent.
 Infestations are subject to eradication or intensive control when and where found.
 A and T listed weeds are a designated group of weed species that are selected and will be the focus for prevention and control by the ODA Noxious Weed Control Program.